 You only need to hear the hypnotic bell tolling of Halubajski Zvončari to sense that antiquity.

 Zvončari (tollers) make a loud noise with their bells to chase away the winter.
 Wearing sheepskin and stylized animal masks with horns, they invoke the fertile spring awakening.

-But it’s not only at the Carnival Parade that they toll.
+The tolling, however, begins much earlier than on the day of the Carnival Parade.
 These tireless men visit villages in Rijeka surroundings for 8 weeks before.
 This prehistoric custom is on the UNESCO list of intangible cultural heritage.

 9 | Rijeka – the gourmet city

 Many people are surprised to find how diverse Croatian cuisine is.
-One of the common divides is between the continental and Mediterranean style dishes.
+Most visitors recognize the difference between the continental and Mediterranean style dishes.

 But in Rijeka, you don’t have to make that choice.
-Food here, just like in Istria, is a rich fusion between earthy and light flavours.
+The food here is a rich fusion between earthy and light flavours.
 Homemade pasta comes served both with seafood and meat stews.
 And veggies can be both steamed or part of hearty soups.

-To open up your appetite, you simply must visit the Rijeka farmers’ and fish market.
-Housed in a gorgeous Art Deco building, the place teems with all things fresh.
+To open up your appetite, you must visit the Rijeka farmers’ and fish market.
+It is housed in a gorgeous Art Deco building and it teems with all things fresh.

 10 | Rijeka – the city of surprises